Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 What are the drawbacks of bright light therapy?

-• If you’re using it to treat SAD, you will need to use light therapy every day from the time your symptoms start until they usually go away – if you don’t use it then your symptoms return quickly
+• If you’re using it to treat SAD, you may need to use light therapy most days from the time your symptoms usually start until they usually go away – if you don’t use it, or get enough natural daylight, your symptoms can return quickly.

 Can a SAD light boost my Vitamin D level?